joshuamcinnes/SampleTask/README.md

 * A user must be able to add / remove / update data
 * The final web application must be available on the internet publically
 * The current project code MUST be cloned (be aware that forking could let every other visitor here see your progress)
+* There must be evidence of automated (unit or integration) testing techniques used.
 * Commit history must be intact.
 No one commit repositories please (we want to see how it develops over time)
 * Use the data supplied in this repository.